cp(1p) — Linux manual page

 a diagnostic message to standard error.

-3. The file permission bits and the S_ISUID and
+3. The file permission bits and the S_ISUID and S_ISGID

-S_ISGID bits.
-Other, implementation-defined, bits
+bits.
+Other, implementation-defined, bits may be

-If the user ID or the group ID cannot be duplicated,
+If the user ID or the group ID cannot be duplicated, the

-the file permission bits S_ISUID and S_ISGID shall be
+file permission bits S_ISUID and S_ISGID shall be

 cleared.
 If these bits are present in the source file